christianacca/static-web-apps-auth/docs/create-initial-repo.md

    npm install azure-functions-core-tools -D  # <- make sure current working directory is at the root of the repo
    ```

-   To confirm setup run: `npm start`.
+   To confirm setup run: `cd ./api && npm i && npm start`.
 Browse to <http://localhost:7071/api/HttpTrigger1> you should see a response from the functions app

 ## Setup tooling for local dev